cncf/wg-serverless/workflow/spec/spec.md

             "description": "Specifies the max retry"
         },
         "transition": {
-          "description": "Next transition of the workflow when exceeding max limit", "$ref": "#/definitions/transition"
+          "description": "Next transition of the workflow when exceeding max retry limit", "$ref": "#/definitions/transition"
         }
     },